stratrek/quantconnect-mcp-server/README.md

 <img width="1575" height="280" alt="github-header" src="https://github.com/user-attachments/assets/6cec1ef7-0340-416e-ab81-c73fbc8ff847" />

-# mcp-server
+# QuantConnect MCP Server
-Python MCP server for local interactions with the QuantConnect API
+The QuantConnect MCP Server is a bridge for AIs (such as Claude and OpenAI o3 Pro) to interact with our cloud platform.
+When equipped with our MCP, the AI can perform tasks on your behalf through our API such as updating projects, writing strategies, backtesting, and deploying strategies to production live-trading.

+Our implementation is tested and dockerized for easy cross-platform deployment.

 ## Getting Started
 To connect local MCP clients (like Claude Desktop) to the QC MCP Server, follow these steps: